ml5js/ml5-next-gen/CONTRIBUTING.md

    let bodyPose = ml5.bodyPose({ modelType: "full" }, "blazepose");
    ```

-8. Asynchronous ml5.js functions should support the callback interface, and support the promise/async await interface as well when possible.
+9. Asynchronous ml5.js functions should use the callback interface.

-9. ml5.js should call the callback functions with the pattern `callback(result, error)`.
+   **Note**: Currently, some ml5.js functions also provides the promise/async await interface.
+However, ml5.js does not officially support the promise/async await interface.
+We are considering fully supporting the promise/async await interface in the future and will follow [p5.js](https://p5js.org/)'s lead.

-10. The factory functions `ml5.<modelName>` should support p5.js's `preload()` as well as the callback interface.
-When called in `preload()`, the factory functions should synchronously return an instance of the ml5.js model.
-Otherwise, the model is loaded asynchronously before calling the callback.
+10. ml5.js should call the callback functions with the pattern `callback(result, error)`.

 ### Image/Video-Based Detection Models